Why Retaining Deeply Experienced Teachers Is Critical During a Global Pandemic

 Our most experienced teachers are essential as we move into the unknown in the next months and even years.
 We need these teachers to bridge the emerging equity gaps that virtual and distanced learning have exposed.
 We need them to support students who have experienced additional trauma over the past few months.
 We need them to fill in the gaps left by aides and instructional coaches who have departed.
 We need them to mentor new teachers, many of whom were not able to obtain the traditional student teaching experience this year.
 We need them to lead us through the next phase of this crisis.

-Gretchen Weber, vice president for Policy, Practice, and Systems Change at AIR, is a National Board Certified teacher.
+Gretchen Weber is former vice president for Policy, Practice, and Systems Change at AIR.
 Etai Mizrav, a senior technical assistance consultant at AIR, was the manager of Education Policy and Equity for the Washington, D.C., Office of the State Superintendent of Education before arriving at AIR.

 AIR’s Center on Great Teachers and Leaders hosted a webinar series in April that featured teachers from around the country, Teaching and Leading in the Time of COVID-19.
 For more information on the center and AIR’s expertise on teaching and education leadership, visit gtlcenter.org.